Spanish flu: Third wave of 1919

-Pandemic activity persisted, in general, into 1919 in many places.
-This persistence in activity is possibly attributable to climate, specifically in the Northern Hemisphere, where it was winter and thus the usual time for influenza activity.
+Pandemic activity persisted into 1919 in many places, possibly attributable to climate, specifically in the Northern Hemisphere, where it was winter and thus the usual time for influenza activity.
 The pandemic nonetheless continued into 1919 largely independent of region and climate.

-Cases began to rise again in some parts of the United States as early as late November 1918, with the Public Health Service issuing its first report of a "recrudescence of the disease" being felt in "widely scattered localities" in early December.
+Cases began to rise again in some parts of the U.S. as early as late November 1918, with the Public Health Service issuing its first report of a "recrudescence of the disease" in "widely scattered localities" in early December.
 This resurgent activity varied across the country, however, possibly on account of differing restrictions.
 Michigan, for example, experienced a swift resurgence of influenza that reached its peak in December, possibly as a result of the lifting of the ban on public gatherings.
 Pandemic interventions, such as bans on public gatherings and the closing of schools, were reimposed in many places in an attempt to suppress the spread.

 There was "a very sudden and very marked rise in general death rate" in most cities in January 1919; nearly all experienced "some degree of recrudescence" of the flu in January and February.
 Significant outbreaks occurred in cities including Los Angeles, New York City, Memphis, Nashville, San Francisco, and St. Louis.
 By 21 February, with some local variation, influenza activity was reported to have been declining since mid-January in all parts of the country.
-Following this "first great epidemic period" that had commenced in October 1918, deaths from pneumonia and influenza were "somewhat below average" in the large cities of the United States between May 1919 and January 1920.
+Following this "first great epidemic period" that had commenced in October 1918, deaths from pneumonia and influenza were "somewhat below average" in large U.S. cities between May 1919 and January 1920.
 Nonetheless, nearly 160,000 deaths were attributed to these causes in the first six months of 1919.

 It was not until later in the winter and into the spring that a clearer resurgence appeared in Europe.
 A significant third wave had developed in England and Wales by mid-February, peaking in early March, though it did not fully subside until May.
 France also experienced a significant wave that peaked in February, alongside the Netherlands.
 Norway, Finland, and Switzerland saw recrudescences of pandemic activity in March, and Sweden in April.

 Much of Spain was affected by "a substantial recrudescent wave" of influenza between January and April 1919.
 Portugal experienced a resurgence in pandemic activity that lasted from March to September 1919, with the greatest impact being felt on the west coast and in the north of the country; all districts were affected between April and May specifically.